prashantgupta24/activity-tracker/README.md

 	Close()

-Any new type of handler for an activity can be easily added, it just needs to implement the above `Handler` interface and define what `type` of activity it is going to track, that's it!
+Any new type of handler for an activity can be easily added, it just needs to implement the above `Handler` interface and define what `type` of activity it is going to track (also add the new `activity` as well), that's it!
 It can be plugged in with the tracker and then the tracker will include those activity checks in its heartbeat.

 ## Currently supported list of activities/handlers